Grožnjan: Venetian Republic

-Venice took Grožnjan over in 1358 and ruled until its demise in 1797.
+Venice took Grožnjan over in 1358 and ruled until the demise of the Venetian Republic in 1797.
 In 1359 the Umag captain Pietro Dolfin moved to his new residence in Grožnjan, and in 1360 and 1367 he fortified the town walls and renovated the palace.

 Captain's Office moved from Grožnjan to Raspo in 1394, when a central rule was established for the whole area.
 Since then Grožnjan was governed by Venetian noblemen who were given the title of "Mayor".
 From the early 16th century Grožnjan's mayors were chosen among Koper noblemen.
 In the 15th century judicial duties were performed by the Pietrapelosas, and in 1446 the town walls were fortified in order to protect it from possible Turkish attacks.
 After the terrible plague in 1630 the Grožnjan area became almost completely deserted.
 In order to revitalize the area the St. Mark's Republic brought Italian families from Veneto and Friuli; these were mostly tradesmen who settled in towns.
 Settlers were invited by the Republic of Venice to cultivate the abandoned land in some hamlets around Grožnjan.
 Most of the settlers were Morlachs from Dalmatia, but also Slavic people, Albanians and Greeks, all refugees of the Ottoman Empire.

 All settlers in Istria were given free land and were exempt from fiscal duties and work obligations for twenty years; the only condition was to cultivate the land within five years.
 The economic success of the colonization of villages was reflected in the towns as well: trade and transportation developed and demographics improved.